jtakeshi/jtakeshi.github.io/_pages/lab.md

 Affiliated Researchers and Mentees
 ==
 * Hao Du
-  * MS student at Hokkaido University, Summer 2025 - present
+  * MS student at Hokkaido University (soon to be a PhD student at Tokyo Tech), Summer 2025 - present

 Excellence in Cryptography and Privacy Award
 ==